Kenmac589/Kenmac589/README.md

 [twitter]: https://twitter.com/MacKinnonKenzie
 [linkedin]: https://www.linkedin.com/in/kenzie-mackinnon-7a75501b6/

-If you have any Queries or Suggestions, feel free to reach out to me.
+If you have any queries or suggestions, feel free to reach out to me.